 He mentioned both Old Labour and New Labour in this Labour conference speech.
 And he also mentioned previous leaders…Tony, Gordon and Neil.
 But he stopped there.
 Because, this was the new leader’s performance.
 But without mentioning Blair, much of Ed Miliband’s public speaking style is curiously reminiscent of Tony Blair.

 This proved an ambitious speech that’s proved the Labour party leader has a future…one nation or not.
+And that’s certainly evident with the 2018 John McDonnell conference speech as well.

 You can always join us for a public speaking course in Manchester or, indeed any of our 40 training centres.
 Also, when you need to give your public speaking skills a real boost, you can consider some coaching.
 That’s because a half-day coaching session will give you all the skills and confidence you need for your next conference speech.
 Please don’t hesitate to get in touch when the time is right.